Stevie Vallance: Animation

-Vallance has lent her voice to hundreds of characters on animated television series: ReBoot as "Mouse" and "Rocky Raccoon"; Donkey Kong Country as "Dixie Kong"; Sonic Underground as the singing voice of "Sonia Hedgehog" and both singing and speaking voices of "Mindy LaTour"; Madeline as "Genevieve", "Miss Clavel" and numerous incidental roles; Gadget Boy as the nemesis "Spydra"; InuYasha as "Jinenji's Mother"; Totally Spies as the computer "G.L.A.D.I.S."; Growing Up Creepie as "Gnat"; Care Bears DIC original Series as "Proud Heart Cat"; and Care Bears: Journey to Joke-a-lot and The Care Bears' Big Wish Movie as "Share Bear"; Care Bears: Adventures in Care-a-Lot as "True Heart Bear"; Dennis the Menace as "Alice Mitchell"; Dinosaucers as "Princess Dei" and "Teryx; Lady Lovely Locks as "Duchess Ravenwaves" and "Maiden Curly Crown"; Popples as "Party Popple", "Puffball", "Prize" and "Punkity"; Bakugan Battle Brawlers, as "Tigrerra" and "Rabeeder"; Silverwing as "Breeze"; Nilus the Sandman as multiple incidental voices; and Cardcaptor Sakura: The Movie as "Yelan Li".
-Vallance voiced numerous characters on Don Bluth's animated features: Thumbelina and The Pebble and the Penguin; music director Barry Manilow.
+Vallance has done voice acting in many animated television series, including ReBoot (as Mouse and Rocky Raccoon); Donkey Kong Country (as Dixie Kong); Sonic Underground (as the singing voice of Sonia Hedgehog and both singing and speaking voices of Mindy LaTour); Madeline (as Genevieve, Miss Clavel and numerous incidental roles); Gadget Boy (as the villain Spydra); InuYasha (as Jinenji's Mother); Totally Spies! (as the computer G.L.A.D.I.S.); Growing Up Creepie (as Gnat); Care Bears (as Proud Heart Cat); and Care Bears: Journey to Joke-a-lot and The Care Bears' Big Wish Movie (as Share Bear); Care Bears: Adventures in Care-a-Lot (as True Heart Bear); Dennis the Menace (as Alice Mitchell); Dinosaucers (as Princess Dei and Teryx); Lady Lovely Locks (as Duchess Ravenwaves and Maiden Curly Crown); Popples (as Party, Puffball, Prize and Punkity); Bakugan Battle Brawlers, (as Tigrerra and Rabeeder); Silverwing (as Breeze); Nilus the Sandman (as multiple incidental voices) and Cardcaptor Sakura: The Movie (as Yelan Li).
+Vallance also voiced numerous characters in Don Bluth's animated features, such as Thumbelina and The Pebble and the Penguin.